WRI Events at World Water Week 2022: The Value of Water

 This event will showcase how cities and counties around the world are financing equitable nature-based solutions to improve urban resilience, stormwater management, water security, and flood control.
 We will showcase four diverse stories to inspire and instruct other cities who seek to adapt to climate change while protecting vulnerable populations.

 Event Time: 9:00-10:30 CEST, 3:00-4:30 a.m.
-EST
+EDT

-WRI Speaker: Todd Gartner (in person), John-Rob (online)
+WRI Speaker: Todd Gartner (in person)

 Valuing Nature in LAC: Challenges and Opportunities Ahead